FamilySearch/fs-js-lite/README.md

 // DELETE
 fs.delete('/platform/tree/persons/PPPP-PPP', function(error, response){ });

+// The SDK defaults the Accept and Content-Type headers to application/x-fs-v1+json
+// for all /platform/ URLs.
+But that doesn't work for some endpoints which use
+// the atom data format so you'll need to set the headers yourself. fs.get('/platform/tree/persons/PPPP-PPP/matches?collection=records', {
+  headers: {
+    Accept: 'application/x-gedcomx-atom+json'
+  }
+}, function(error, response){ });

 // Underneath the covers, `get()`, `post()`, `head()`, and `delete()` call the
 // `request()` method which has the same method signature.